Requirements for Participation in Experiential Education

 AHS Information & Compliance Training Modules

-Students going to AHS placement sites must watch the Information & Privacy and IT Security & Awareness video, complete the online learning module and watch the AHS orientation video prior to starting PHARM 316 (Year 2) and PHARM 428 (Year 4) (must be done before EACH course).
-A signed Confidentiality and User Agreement and Certificate of Completion at the end of the modules must be completed and uploaded to CoreElms by the first week of April.
+Students going to AHS placement sites must watch the Information & Privacy and IT Security & Awareness video, complete the online learning module and watch the AHS orientation video prior to starting PHARM 454 (Year 2) and PHARM 428 (Year 4) (must be done before EACH course).
+A signed Confidentiality and User Agreement and Certificate of Completion at the end of the modules must be completed and uploaded to CoreElms as instructed by Student Services.

 If you have any questions regarding any of the requirements listed above, please contact the Office of Experiential Education at firstname.lastname@example.org.